HaarisMalik-hub/tiktok-marketing-insights/README.md

 # TikTok Marketing Insights

-## About Me
+# About Me

+I’m Haaris Malik, a passionate digital marketer and data enthusiast with over two years of experience specializing in TikTok affiliate marketing.
+I’ve collaborated with well-known brands like Anker, Goli, Wyze, and Javy Coffee to create strategic marketing campaigns that drive engagement and sales on TikTok.

+My expertise lies in leveraging data to optimize marketing performance — from analyzing campaign metrics and identifying trends to developing actionable insights that boost ROI.
+I combine my deep understanding of social media dynamics with strong data analysis skills using SQL, Google Sheets, and visualization tools.

-I’m Haaris Malik, a data enthusiast with experience in marketing analytics.
-This project demonstrates my ability to connect data to real business outcomes using SQL and visualization tools.
+This project showcases my ability to connect raw marketing data to real business outcomes through clear analysis and compelling visual storytelling.
+I’m eager to bring this data-driven mindset to new challenges and help brands grow by making smarter marketing decisions.

 ## Overview